Turner Construction: Early years

 In 1902, Henry Chandlee Turner (1871-1954) founded Turner Construction Company with $25,000 in start-up capital, at 11 Broadway, in New York City.
 Turner's first job was a $690 project to build a concrete vault for Thrift Bank in the borough of Brooklyn.
 In 1904, a Scottish industrialist named Robert Gair hired Turner Construction to build several concrete buildings in Brooklyn, including a plant that was recognized as the largest reinforced concrete building in the United States at the time.
 Around the same time the company was developing plans for the Gair building, Turner began building concrete staircases for the New York City Subway.
 The original design showed the stairs were to be made of steel, but Turner persuaded Gair to use concrete as an alternative.
-His proposal was applauded and led to contracts for staircases and platforms for the Interborough Rapid Transit Company's first subway line.
+The change led to additional contracts for staircases and platforms for the Interborough Rapid Transit Company's first subway line.
 The company established branch offices in Philadelphia in 1907, followed by Buffalo in 1908, and Boston in 1916.
 Within the first 15 years, Turner Construction Company constructed buildings for some of the country's largest businesses, including buildings for Western Electric and Standard Oil.

 From World War I to the Great Depression, the company's billings grew to nearly $44 million.
 Like most industries, construction suffered during the economic collapse and Turner's volume fell to $2.5 million by 1933.
 The company recovered and revenues increased to $12 million by 1937.
 The company suspended commercial construction during the war years, focusing instead on building military camps, factories, and government buildings.
 In 1941, Henry Turner stepped down as president to serve as chairman and make room for his brother, Archie Turner, as president.

 In October 1946, Henry Turner retired as chairman, handing the post to his ailing brother.
 For his replacement as president, Archie Turner selected Admiral Ben Moreell, the individual responsible for forming the Seabees.
 One month after Moreell's appointment, Archie Turner died of a heart attack.